abdellahML/us-income/README.md

 ### Usage
-You only have to run the corresponding functions to tune the hyperparameters and measure the perfomances of each model, respectively.
+You can run the corresponding functions to tune the hyperparameters and measure the perfomances of each model, respectively.
+Otherwise, you have only to run the `main.py` file which computes and displays evrythink.

 ### Libraries and environment
 `Requirements.txt`